danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 ```

-`checkEating()` is a customed function to delete the tofus under certain conditions, and consequently leading to the calculation of the scores, i.e the amount of tofus is being eaten or wasted by the Pacman.
+`checkEating()` is a customized function for deleting tofus under certain conditions, and consequently leading to the calculation of the scores, i.e. the amount of tofus eaten or wasted by Pacman.

-First we start with a for-loop to cycle through all the tofu object instances.
-The first logic is to check if the Pacman has eaten any of them.
-Up to here, we need to think about what it means by 'being eaten' in a computational sense.
-The program will continuously check against the distance between each tofu and the pacman.
-The `dist();` function takes in 4 arguments to calculate the distance between two points (x1, y1, x2, y2), which is the x1 and y1 position of the pacman (the center point) and the x2, y2 of each of the tofu's position.
-If the calulated distance is less than around more than half of the pacman's image width, then the variable `score` increase by 1 and the matched object will be deleted (`tofu.splice(i,1);`).
+We start with a for-loop to cycle through all the tofu object instances.
+The first task is to check if Pacman has eaten any of them.
+This means we need to think about what it means to 'be eaten' in a computational sense.
+The program continuously checks the distance between each tofu and Pacman.
+The `dist();` function takes four arguments to calculate the distance between two points (x1, y1, x2, y2). x1 and y1 mark Pacman's position (the center point) and the x2, y2, each tofu's position.
+If the calulated distance is less than half of Pacman's image width, then the variable `score` increases by one, and the object concerned will be deleted (`tofu.splice(i,1);`).

-Secondly, any specific tofu object will no longer be used when it reaches the end of the canvas, so we will remove those objects with the x position less than the value 3 (`tofu[i].pos.x < 3`).
-The two logics' sequence matters here because we need to make sure those delete tofus are missed by the pacman.
+Secondly, any specific tofu objects that reach the end of the canvas will no longer be used.
+Objects with the x position less than the value three (`tofu[i].pos.x < 3`) are removed.
+The two parts matter because we need to make sure the deleted tofus are missed by Pacman. [winnie: I have carried on replacing 'logics' as agree with L that it's confusing. check this /g]

-Up to now, the function `checkTofuNum()` makes more sense to reflect the numbers of active objects which is the same as the number of visible objects on a screen, and this will create new object instances if not meeting the minimum numbers.
-This is implemented within the `draw()` function and therefore new objects are continously moved and new object instances are continously created.
+Up to now, the function `checkTofuNum()` makes more sense to reflect the numbers of active objects, i.e. the number of visible objects on screen, and this will create new object instances if the minimum numbers are not met.
+This is implemented in the `draw()` function and as a result, new objects are continuously moved, and new object instances are continuously created.

 **Interacting with the key**

-To control the pacman and play the game, users will use the UP_ARROW and the DOWN_ARROW to control the pacman's image position.
+To control Pacman and play the game, users use the UP_ARROW and the DOWN_ARROW to control Pacman's position.
 There is a boundary to set the max height and mini height of the pacman by implementing a conditional structure so as to make sure the pacman is able to eat the tofus from different y positions.

 ```javascript
 function keyPressed() {